-An integrated three-dimensional positioning system allows to perceive the hidden geometries of floating shapes.
-The spectator, equipped with a tablet and headphones, moves in a mixed reality environment where digital and “physical” scene are perfectly entangled.
+An embaded three-dimensional positioning system allows the spectators to perceive the hidden geometries of digital shapes.
+Equipped with a tablet and headphones, they move in a mixed reality environment where digital and “physical” scenes are perfectly entangled.

 Beyond the formal aspect, “Blind Sculpture” unfolds as a metaphor for a social space.
-The scanned forms, here pieces of architecture or urban furniture, convey very diverse fields of reference and coexist in a process of constant recomposition where everything is coordinated to create something common.
+The scanned forms composed of pieces of architecture or urban furniture, convey very diverse fields of reference and coexist in a process of constant recomposition, where everything is coordinated to create common ground.
 Each element is addressed in the links it establishes with others.
-The forms come together, as do references and subjectivities.
+The forms come together, as do our personnal and collective references and subjectivities.

-In "Blind Sculpture" different qualities of experience are superimposed in the same space, playing on our ability to make present what we live.
+In "Blind Sculpture" different qualities of experience are superimposed in the same space, playing with our ability to reveal what we live.
 A feeling of “spatial” synchronicity makes us perceive this triple scene (physical, sonic, and digital) in the instant.
 Caught between the intrinsic evanescent of the materiality of the scanned forms and their organization around the object deposited directly on the ground, the spectator crosses a three-dimensional space where representation and feeling of presence are intimately entangled.

 "It is not absence instead of presence but a trace that replaces a presence that has never been present, an origin by which nothing began."